Continuing with walnuts…

 Broccoli’s weapons against ill health include fiber and antioxidants to combat cancer and heart disease, vitamins to sharpen eyesight, and precious metals like iron, calcium and zinc.
 Broccoli partners well with walnuts to strengthen your blood and bones.
 He’s just a real pal to keep around!

-Barley ups the dietary fiber in this dish, as well.
-Like broccoli and walnuts, it packs a lot of valuable minerals and vitamins.
+Barley ups the dietary fiber in this dish even more.
+As with broccoli and walnuts, it packs a lot of valuable minerals and vitamins.
 Barley is a good cereal choice to prevent heart disease and diabetes.
-It’s nutty flavor and chewy texture pair well with walnuts, the star of this dish.
+Its nutty flavor and chewy texture pair well with our star, walnuts.

 In recent years, apple cider vinegar has been singled out as an especially helpful health tonic.
 Many of the folk medicine uses of vinegar are unproven (or were disproved).
 But some small studies have hinted that apple cider vinegar could help with diabetes and obesity, among other things.